-- 45. The proposed modifications to the Policy, which are in line with local government practices, will ensure future developments over \$1,000,000 will provide a public art contribution of 1% of the total development cost, with a maximum capped contribution of \$250,000. - An applicant/owner may choose to make a public art contribution by coordinating the public art project with a professional artist or paying a cashin-lieu contribution to the City for public art.
-The Policy states contributions less than \$30,000 are to be paid as cash-in-lieu for the delivery of key projects identified in the Public Art Masterplan. - 47.
-Based on the common practice of other local governments adopting contributions for 1% of the development cost for developments over one million dollars, it is recommended the City follows this practice, despite the KAAC recommendations that a contribution to Public Art should be no less than 1% of the total project cost of developments over \$500,000 and the fact that Council adopted the draft Policy at the \$500,000 threshold.
-Notwithstanding the officer recommendation, the threshold is open for Council to amend through final consideration of the Policy. - 48.
+- 47. The proposed modifications to the Policy, which is in line with local government practices, will ensure future developments over \$1,000,000 will provide a public art contribution of 1% of the total development cost, with a maximum capped contribution of \$250,000. - 48.
+An applicant/owner may choose to make a public art contribution by coordinating the public art project with a professional artist or paying a cashin-lieu contribution to the City for public art.
+The Policy states contributions less than \$30,000 are to be paid as cash-in-lieu for the delivery of key projects identified in the Public Art Masterplan. - 49.
+Based on the common practice of other local governments adopting contributions for 1% of the development cost for developments over one million dollars, it is recommended the City follows this practice, despite the KAAC recommendations that a contribution to Public Art should be no less than 1% of the total project cost of developments over \$500,000.
 The imposition of a levy on developments as low as \$500,000 could be onerous and place an additional cost burden on smaller developments.
-This matter was raised in a submission from the HIA, raising concern that it will capture a large number of small developments that have a minimal impact on the public realm, unduly increasing the cost of delivery for smaller projects, and given the inconsistency with the threshold of other authorities.
-It is noted that the Policy has residential development exemptions contained within the Policy provisions. - The Policy excludes temporary and ephemeral artworks such as performance art, music, dance or exhibitions which result in short-term impact, as the intent of the Policy is to ensure that public art is available at all times to all residents and visitors of the City.
+This matter was raised in a submission from the HIA, raising concern that it will capture a large number of small developments that have a minimal impact on the public realm, unduly increasing the cost of delivery for smaller projects, and given the inconsistency with the threshold of other authorities. - The Policy excludes temporary and ephemeral artworks such as performance art, music, dance or exhibitions which result in short-term impact, as the intent of the Policy is to ensure that public art is available at all times to all residents and visitors of the City.
 The intention of the Policy is to also ensure that there are no costs or ongoing curation and maintenance borne by the City, and to ensure this, ephemeral artworks have been excluded.
-It is considered appropriate that funding for ephemeral artworks be separately considered by the City in the context of planning for future events and place making. - 50.
-The objectives of the Policy strive to improve the quality of the City's built environment and to include elements of design that reflect the unique aspects of the area (history, natural environment) and public art can be implemented in small-scale ways such as murals, tiles, mosaics, bas-relief covering walls, floors and walkways and does not have to be large sculptures which may appear to be bulky. - 51.
-With regard to the submission requesting exemptions for industrial development, the Policy does not currently, and is not proposed to, exclude industrial development from public art contributions.
+It is considered appropriate that funding for ephemeral artworks be separately considered by the City in the context of planning for future events and place making. - The objectives of the Policy strive to improve the quality of the City's built environment and to include elements of design that reflect the unique aspects of the area (history, natural environment) and public art can be implemented in small-scale ways such as murals, tiles, mosaics, bas-relief covering walls, floors and walkways and does not have to be large sculptures which may appear to be bulky. - With regard to the submission requesting exemptions for industrial development, the Policy does not currently, and is not proposed to, exclude industrial development from public art contributions.
 Whilst some metropolitan local governments have excluded industrial development from similar policies, a number of other local governments have included industrial developments.
 The City has noted the importance of increasing the amenity in industrial areas and the potential value that public art could bring to these areas.
 In this regard, it is not considered appropriate to differentiate this type of development from other commercial development.

-- The proposed Policy will ensure the KAAC broader objectives can be met through a Policy which will ensure contributions to public art can be made through development applications. - 53.
+- 53. The proposed Policy will ensure the KAAC broader objectives can be met through a Policy which will ensure contributions to public art can be made through development applications. - 54.
 The adoption of the Policy will provide opportunities for local artists to showcase their artwork within their local community.
-The Policy will assist with facilitating the delivery of public art to enhance amenity and reflect the unique aspects of the City including history and natural environment. - 54.
-Since the November 2019 Public Agenda Briefing, the following refinements have been made to the report: - 1.
-Clarification on the fact that Council adopted the Policy at the August 2019 OCM, for the purposes of public advertising, with a \$500,000 threshold in lieu of the \$1,000,000 recommended. - 2.
-Additional clarification with the submission from the HIA noting that the Policy includes residential exemptions. - 3.
-Clarification on the KAAC reasoning for the \$500,000 threshold noting that a significant area of the City is made up of National Park, forest and public open space, thereby limiting development opportunities and the extent of development areas within the City.
+The Policy will assist with facilitating the delivery of public art to enhance amenity and reflect the unique aspects of the City including history and natural environment.